DaliaBasa/Active-Directory/README.md

 ## Windows Server Fundamentals
 ???

-## Active Directory Domain Services Fundamentals
+## Active Directory
-### The Active Directory system can operate in two distinct modes: as Active Directory Lightweight Directory Services (AD LDS) and as Active Directory Domain Services (AD DS).
+#### The Active Directory system can operate in two distinct modes: as Active Directory Lightweight Directory Services (AD LDS) and as Active Directory Domain Services (AD DS).
-Directory Services (AD LDS) and as Active Directory Domain Services (AD DS).
+The most significant difference between between AD LDS and AD DS is that AD LDS does not host domain naming contexts.
+A server can host multiple AD LDS DCs.
+Each DC is an independent AD LDS instance, with it's own independent state.
+AD LDS can be run as an operating system DS or as a directory service provided by a standalone application (ADAM).

 Active Directory is a directory service made by Microsoft to give a solution to the IT infrastructure complexity within the growing numbers of users/devices in networks.

 Directory services allows an easy and quick storage, search and managment of resources within a network.
 The Active Directory works in a hierarchical way and allows the arrangement of resources based on DCs (Domain Controllers - databases), it is also a secutiry solution to vast networks.